| Status | Draft for internal review |

 - Timers (chain‑native): The following timer primitives are provided:

 timer_id = set_timer(height, handler, data)— Schedule a one-time timer for the specified block height.
 Returns a uniquetimer_id.timer_id = set_interval(every_n_blocks, handler, data)— Schedule a recurring timer.
 Returns a uniquetimer_id.cancel_timer(timer_id)— Cancel a pending timer by its ID.
-Returns the deposit if successful.- Timer delivery is best‑effort; execution depends on the GBA auction (see §Timer Rate Limiting).
+Returns the deposit if successful.- Timer delivery is best‑effort; execution depends on the timer scheduler (see §5.1a for current rules and the same-block-prohibition rule).

-- Validators MUST generate a threshold‑BLS VRF per block:
+- Consensus MUST produce a threshold‑BLS VRF seed per round:

 - Exact metering is consensus‑critical; implementers MUST match the reference cost table.